AC Milan move top of Serie A, Inter see off Roma

 Roma almost scored a consolation goal with eight minutes remaining, but Nicolo Zaniolo's powerful drive flew into the side netting, despite at first glance appearing to have nestled in the top corner, so much so that the Stadio Olimpico scoreboard was changed to 3-1.

-The capital city club remain in fifth place, but now six points behind Atalanta in the race to qualify for next season's Champions League.
+The capital city club remain in fifth place, but now nine points behind Atalanta in the race to qualify for next season's Champions League.

+Atalanta ran out 3-2 victors over injury-hit Napoli in a thrilling match.

+Ruslan Malinovskyi opened the scoring for Napoli before Piotr Zielinski equalised.
+Dries Mertens extended the lead at the Diego Maradona Stadium before Atalanta roared back with goals from Merih Demiral and Remo Freuler to seal a dramatic win.

 JOIN OUR PULSE COMMUNITY!